seregazhuk/seregazhuk.github.io_old/_posts/2017-07-26-reactphp-http-client.md

 >*If you are new to streams check [this]({% post_url 2017-06-12-phpreact-streams %}) article about ReactPHP streams.*

-In this example, we download a small video sample using a GET request and streaming it to a local file.
+In this example, we download a small video sample using a GET request and stream it to a local file.
 As soon as the request starts returning chunks of the downloading video it will *pipe* that data to the `sample.mp4` file.

 As a next step, we can add a progress for our download.
 To track the progress we need to know the total size of the downloading file and the current downloaded size.
 We can use `getHeaders()` method of the response object to retrieve server headers.
 We need a `Content-Length` header, which contains the full size of the file: